 Angelou’s words reinforce a notion I’ve long believed: our primary guidance to life comes from home.
 How do people act towards one another?
 What should we expect from authority?
 What does pain feel like?
 What does our future hold?
 Even What does a home look like?
 We answer—often unconsciously—based on our earliest memories, our earliest knowledge.
 To acknowledge and question those answers takes a lifetime of skill, self-awareness, and, as Maya Angelou finds, resounding forgiveness.

-It’s no wonder we often return home or feel adrift without it.
+It’s no wonder we carry a deep longing for home and feel adrift without it.
 We return home in search of something.
 Maybe in search of everything.

 When John Steinbeck set out with his dog Charley to drive across America in 1962, a few years before he died, he sought familiarity.
 He wrote of his westward adventure like a man lost, even homesick: “I just want to look and listen.
 I have not heard the speech of America, smelled the grass and trees and sewage.”
 And later in the journal he writes: “What I’ll get I need badly—a reknowledge of my own country […].
 It’s long overdue—very long.
 4